rust-lang/book/second-edition/nostarch/chapter15.md

 This error message states that we’re not allowed to explicitly call `drop`.
 The error message uses the term *destructor*, which is the general programming term for a function that cleans up an instance.
-A *destructor* is analogous to a *constructor* that creates an instance.
+A *destructor* is analogous to a *constructor*, which creates an instance.
 The `drop` function in Rust is one particular destructor.

 Rust doesn’t let us call `drop` explicitly because Rust would still